pantheon-systems/documentation/source/content/guides/decoupled/overview/05-manage-settings.md

 Note that a repository cannot be connected to more than one Front-End Site.
 There are known issues around disconnecting and reconnecting a repository.

-1. Navigate to your site dashboard and select the site you want to connect or disconnect with your Git repository.
+1. Navigate to your **Site Dashboard**, click **Sites**, and then select the site you want to connect or disconnect with your Git repository.

 1. Click **Settings** or **General**.